Corporations Just Quietly Changed How the Web Works - Slashdot

 Either way, it's hidden behind walls -- so from my point of view, it's a distinction without a difference.

 But I will confess, I don't think this idea that the browser should be a one-stop portal to everything on the internet is a good one.
-I think that it pretty much guarantees that the utility of the various se
+I think that it pretty much guarantees that the utility of the various services is reduced.

+I think email and file servers are a good example of what I mean.

 Mozilla?
 (Score:1)